gthanasis/aiman/research.md

   - Usability and Accuracy: Ensuring commands are reliable and contextually appropriate.
 - Maybe use The Unified Theory of Acceptance and Use of Technology (UTAUT)

+### Key points of "Commands as AI Conversations.pdf"
+TODO

+### Key points of "Language Models are General-Purpose Interfaces.pdf"
+TODO

-### Key points of "CLI command generation using Generative AI"
+### Key points of "Seq2Seq and Joint Learning Based Unix.pdf"
+TODO